Fire & Ice Winter Small Group Tour

 - Snaefellsnes Peninsula Small Group Tour with Hotel Pick Up and Drop Off

 On arrival at Keflavik International airport, you will meet our representatives and they will transfer you to your hotel in the Capital Reykjavik.
 Your 3* Hotel will be within easy reach of the cities attractions and have facilities like Satellite TV.
 All rooms have a private en-suite bathroom and breakfast is served each morning.
-After check-in the rest of the day is free for you to start discover beautiful Reykjavik, however prior to your Northern Lights Tour we will give you an extra special bonus, a free ticket to the Aurora Reykjavík Museum in downtown Reykjavík.
-You can visit the museum at any time during the day.
+After check-in the rest of the day is free for you to start discover beautiful Reykjavik.

-Then in the evening we will pick you up for your Northern Lights Tour.
+After a brief break in Reykjavík, you will be picked up again for a Northern Lights expedition with one of our experienced aurora hunters.
 Our small group version of the Northern Lights Hunt offers a more personalised experience as there are fewer passengers per expert guide.

 The Aurora Borealis, known commonly as the Northern Lights, is a naturally occurring light display, commonly seen in high latitude locations.
 These ethereal lights are formed when solar winds agitate the magnetic field of the earth, ionizing the particles and causing them to give off light, which we see in the form of the wispy bands of colour across the night sky.
 The aurora can form in a variety of colours depending on the altitude of the particles where they become ionised.

 The Northern Lights are wild and unpredictable, so hunting the lights requires a lot of patience and warm weather-appropriate clothing.
-We provide warming hot chocolate and quintessential Icelandic snacks to complement your evening tour.
+We provide warming hot chocolate to complement your evening tour.